brianbtrfld/brianbtrfld.github.io/about.md

 Michael is a founder and owner of [Atlas Tuning and Performance](https://atlastuningperformance.com), located in Sioux Falls, South Dakota.

 ## [Alec Butterfield](https://www.alecbutterfield.com)
-Alec is a photography and multimedia student at [Black Hills State University](https://www.bhsu.edu).
+Alec is a photography and multimedia journalism student at [Black Hills State University](https://www.bhsu.edu).

 ## [Alisha Butterfield](https://www.linkedin.com/in/alisha-butterfield-4a095b197/)
 Alisha is a Director of Branch Operations at  [Summit Wealth Group](https://www.summitwealthgroup.com/team/alisha-butterfield).